When is the submission deadline?

 Does the award affect my financial aid?

-Yes, your award will be added to your Financial Aid Award Letter, which in some cases may result in adjustments to your overall aid.
-Please contact the Office of Financial Aid and Scholarships to learn more about how this may affect your aid.
-The funds will be disbursed to your BARC account and the BARC office will generate your refund via direct deposit or paper check depending on the refund method you have selected with their office.
+The funds are disbursed to your BARC account and the BARC office will generate your refund via direct deposit or paper check depending on the refund method you have selected with their office.

 I didn’t actually work with a librarian on my research paper.
 Am I still eligible?

 Yes, absolutely!
-Our judges will be looking for evidence of how you used the UCSB Library resources in general; this can include articles, books, reports, primary sources, maps, library spaces, librarian help, or any other “resources” that you used for your project.
+Our judges will be looking for evidence of how you used the UCSB Library resources in general; this can include using our databases to find articles, books, reports, primary sources, maps, and other materials.
+It can also mean using Library spaces, consulting with a librarian, using Interlibrary Loan (ILL), the DREAM Lab, Makerspace, or any other Library services and resources that you used for your project.

 I want to revise a paper that I wrote for a class last quarter.
 Will that still be acceptable?

-Yes, you can make any edits you like before you submit your paper.
+Yes, you may make any edits you like before you submit your paper.

 I graduated in Winter Quarter but completed my research project earlier in the year.
 Am I still eligible?